 HOW TO BE TIMED:

-1) Be sure your helmet number is affixed to the FRONT of your helmet.
+1) Be sure your bib number is affixed to your jersey.
 This is mandatory for all riders.

-2) Get your helmet number checked as you enter one of the starting waves.
+2) Get your bib number marked with your starting wave time as you enter the corral.

 3) Be sure to stop and check-in with the timing staff as required along the way, as per the route sheet.
-(Essentially, you need to get your helmet number marked at the extreme ends of the route.)
+(Essentially, you need to get your bib number marked at the extreme ends of your route.)